Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 Using a smart DNS service to watch the American History Channel in Australia without getting blocked is another effective solution.

 Unlike a VPN service, a smart DNS neither hides your original IP address nor does it encrypt your traffic.
-That is to say, it does not ensure anonymity, privacy, and security.
+So, it does not ensure anonymity, privacy, and security.

 However, when it comes to bypassing geo-blocking, it can be very effective, especially for streaming.
 Since the smart DNS doesn’t use encryption – which can slow you down – you can stream, download, or view content much faster.